 Never did I think I would be tagging a FiiO product in the $500-$1000 category, but here it is, the much-hyped and now very real FiiO X7 flagship DAP.

 There are 450 pages on Head-fi alone covering the X7 and the darn thing was not even out in the market when I checked that page count.
-FiiO fans are truly hard core, almost Jobsian in their devotion, but can this “grow with me” marketing strategy that began at sub-$50 a few years back carry FiiO and its fans through to a successful $649 DAP?
+FiiO fans are truly hardcore, almost Jobsian in their devotion, but can this “grow with me” marketing strategy that began at sub-$50 a few years back carry FiiO and its fans through to a successful $649 DAP?

 We will be visiting the X7 a few times in the coming months because of that amp module system.
-It could well be FiiO’s masterstroke in product life cycles and perhaps for once I won’t be seeing a Gen 2 X7 in 12 months time with just minor tweaks or a new DAC chip.
+It could well be FiiO’s masterstroke in product life cycles and perhaps for once, I won’t be seeing a Gen 2 X7 in 12 months’ time with just minor tweaks or a new DAC chip.

 Why Did It Happen?

-FiiO decided to build the “ultimate DAP” based partly on user feedback from notable forums and general customer experience of previous DAP’s and other competitor DAP’s What proceeded was a very long list of demands from the community on everything from the DAC chip, to the OS, amping, formats and general tonal quality.
+FiiO decided to build the “ultimate DAP” based partly on user feedback from notable forums and general customer experience of previous DAP’s and another competitor DAP’s What proceeded was a very long list of demands from the community on everything from the DAC chip to the OS, amping, formats and general tonal quality.

-Naturally people will point to the AK240 or AK380 as the ultimate DAP based purely on price and the reviews to date.
-I get that desire, I hear that cacophony, but I simply do not agree that the placebo is not playing a role here slightly and by golly if I am spending over $3k then doubts can’t creep in.
+Naturally, people will point to the AK240 or AK380 as the ultimate DAP based purely on price and the reviews to date.
+I get that desire, I hear that cacophony, but I simply do not agree that the placebo is not playing a role here slightly and by golly, if I am spending over $3k then doubts can’t creep in.